Droona/mascot/README.md

 ### Release 2: Changing Specifications

-- The cheering ends if no cheer is called out two times in a row.

-The rules have changed.
-We now need a second way to end a conversation (i.e., exit the program).
-Users can end the conversation by not calling for another cheer.

 Update the `coordinate_cheers` method to model this behavior: when prompted to call out a cheer, entering an empty string *twice in a row* causes the program to exit.

-## Conclusion

-We wrote a small program that conforms to a set of prescribed specifications.
-Writing code to match specifications is a skill, and we'll be practicing it going forward.

-In order to get the specified functionality, we had to control the flow of our application, causing it to behave appropriately under different conditions.
-In addition, we combined the behaviors of small methods to create a more complex behavior.
-We'll want to continue that going forward.

-Finally, before moving on, read through your code.
-Is your code easy for humans to read?
-Are your variable names descriptive of their values?
-Does your indentation conform to Ruby conventions?
-Could another of your cohort mates read through your code and know what each line does?